prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 Windows users who have installed Git Bash (see "Command-line Application" section above) will have satisfied the Git installation requirement.

-Mac users may find that Git is already installed, otherwise you are encouraged to install Git via Homebrew.
+Mac users may find that a system version of Git is already installed, but we want to use a newer version, to make things as easy as possible.
+So all Mac users are encouraged to install Git via Homebrew.
 See the professor's [Git installation reference](/notes/clis/git.md#installation) for more details.

-After installing Git, students may need to configure their account credentials.
+After installing Git, all students should generate SSH keys and configure their account credentials.
 See the professor's [Git configuration reference](/notes/clis/git.md#configuration) for more details.

 ### GitHub Desktop